TernaryFortress/Privacy-Checklist/README.md

 Cross-Site Scripting (XSS) - A tactic in which an adversary attempts to exploit poor sanitation of user content in a web application in order to execute arbitrary code.

-Supply-Chain Attack - A tactic in which an adversary attempts to alter the source of data at the point-of-upload.
+Supply-Chain Attack - A tactic in which an adversary attempts to alter the software or data at the point-of-upload.
 Any downloads of the software will be tainted.